michelfernandez/cove/site/content/english/_index.md

 # pricing component
 pricing:
   title: >
-    The signatures can be obtained
+    Signatures can be purchased
-    individually or as a flat rate.
+    individually or at a flat rate.
-  text: Skribbles' offering structure adapts to your needs and can be configured in a flexible way.
+  text: Skribbles' pricing adapts to your needs and can be flexibly configured.
   plans:
   - title: >
       Prepaid-Model
-      Unit price per signature
     description: Suitable for single or occasional signing with QES
     color: warning
   - title: >
       Flat rate-Model
-      Package price per person
     description: Suitable for regular signing with QES
     color: info